ArroyoF/Grupo_3_TechGamma/retro.md

+Sprint 2=

 Start doing:
 - Utilizar whatsapp como comunicacion interna.

 More of: